 2. Risks and mitigations associated with the report

 - Risks possible related to COVID with many changes in appraisals - Revalidations deferred but in hand

-The Board are asked to accept this report and sign the statement of compliance at performance of the statement of compliance at performance of the statement of
+The Board are asked to accept this report and sign the statement of compliance at Section 7.